 If the isolated device is inside the vacuum housing, narrow diameter breaks are mounted inside the chamber (attached to normal liquid or cryogen feedthroughs through the wall, see Gas-Liquid Feedthroughs).
 Alternatively, for the latter application, power feedthroughs with tubular conductors are used (attached outside the vacuum vessel).

-A ceramic breaks's maximum voltage rating is determined with an external pressure of 1 atmosphere (air) and an internal pressure of high vacuum.
 For reasons beyond these Notes' scope, different gases have different breakdown voltages (BVs).
 For example, a paper from Rensselaer Polytechnic shows helium's BV under some conditions is roughly half that of air.

 In general, the simpler the gas's physical structure, the lower its BV.
 Atomic inert gases, particularly He, have a low BV at most backfill pressures.
 Complex gas molecules, such as SF6, have high BVs since the many possible bond bending and stretching modes help dissipate energy when the molecule is hit by an electron.
 That tends to quench ionization and electron multiplication (which causes discharges).
 SF6 is used as a backfill gas in power transmission lines switches and breakers.